 - The mouse buttons on the Tankstick/trackball cannot be programmed.

 - For most emulators (including MAME™) you will want to use Mode1, and change any settings in the game or emulator accordingly.
 This saves; the programmable memory for games or emulators that do not have; an option to change the controls, and it is easier to remember.

 PROGRAMMING OPTION 1 - WITH PROGRAMMING SOFTWARE (Tri-Mode PCB only)

 On newer Tri-Mode PCBs and X-Arcade controllers with the Tri-Mode PCB only, mode 2 is programmable to any keyboard key.
 You can check if you have a Tri-Mode PCB by switching to mode 4 which will make the X-Arcade act as a gamepad instead of a keyboard.

 - Download the X-Arcade Programming Software (PC only) and run it.

-- Slide the programming switch on the back of the X-Arcade to Mode 2.
+- Slide the switch on the back of the X-Arcade to Mode 2.

-- Press the Programming button on the back of the X-Arcade, the power light should go off and the software should now recognize that it was plugged in and is ready to program.
+- Press the PM button on the back of the X-Arcade, the power light should go off and the software should now recognize that it was plugged in and is ready to program.

 - Simultaneously press any button or direction and a single keyboard key you want to program until you see the light on the X-Arcade blink.
 Once it blinks it has been programmed, and you can release both held buttons/keys.